uutarou10/react-native-snack/README.md

 - TypeScript support!
 - iOS(include iPhoneX) & Android support!
 - No native modules.
-You can use without `react-native link` command!
+You can use without `react-native link` command.
-- Insert once, use anywhere.
 - Customizable